jbukoski/GPFC/README.md

 This repository houses the Global Plantation Forest Carbon database and associated analyses (published in _Nature Communications_, Bukoski et al., 2022).

-The database was compiled through a systematic review of the literature (the (GROA)[https://github.com/forc-db/GROA] project), led by The Nature Conservancy and a team of scientists from 19 institutions.
+The database was compiled through a systematic review of the literature (the [GROA](https://github.com/forc-db/GROA) project), led by The Nature Conservancy and a team of scientists from 19 institutions.

 The data presented here are for monoculture (single-species) plantation forests.
-The database is structured similarly to the GROA data and (ForC-db)[https://github.com/forc-db].
+The database is structured similarly to the GROA data and [ForC-db](https://github.com/forc-db).
 However, note that this database has not been formally integrated into ForC.

 # Data Use Policy and Guidelines
 ---

 ## License

-The GPFC database is licensed under
+The GPFC database is licensed under the Creative Commons Zero v1.0 Universal (see License file).

 ## Database citation